Grant Williams (basketball): Personal life

 His mother, Teresa Johnson, is an electrical engineer for NASA.
 His father, Gilbert, is a jazz artist and former college basketball player, who has worked as a bodyguard for musicians, including Prince.
 He is a cousin of former NBA players Salim and Damon Stoudamire.
 Turning down offers from Ivy League schools Harvard and Yale, Williams graduated from Tennessee in three years with a degree in business.
 At Tennessee, he received the C & C Millwright Athletic Scholarship.

 Williams threw out the first pitch at the Boston Red Sox game on August 7, 2019.

 Williams is also an avid sports card collector, which he often shares on his Instagram.

+On April 29, 2026, Williams announced his engagement to former Tennessee softball player Kiki Milloy.